timhodson/s3FileSync/README.md

 You may need to update Gruntfile.js with your specific region and desired concurrency.
 I may make that configurable in a future iteration.

+## Limitations
+If you have very large amounts of files (over 8000) in a single directory the upload will work well, but subsequent sync's may struggle.